jirib/vnctlsd/README.md

 - **Console fan-out** — multiple users can attach to the same VM console simultaneously.
 Read-write users type; read-only users watch.
 - **Privilege separation** — three processes with distinct trust levels:
-  - **monitor** (root): PAM authentication, virsh spawning, management commands — never touches the network socket
+  - **monitor** (root): spawns configured console commands, runs management commands, resolves uid→username for the worker — never touches the network socket
   - **worker** (`_vnctlsd`): network socket, client sessions, console hubs — never forks, never execs, never touches arbitrary files
   - **watcher** (`_vnctlsd`): inotify on the socket directory, validates QEMU unix sockets as they appear — no network access, read-only fs
-- **PAM authentication in isolated subprocesses** — each auth attempt forks a short-lived child.
-Password memory is freed by the OS on exit and never persists in the long-lived monitor process.
+- **Authentication via dedicated bridges** — the daemon itself does not handle passwords or SSH keys.
+Two separate bridge programs cover access:
+  - **PAM bridge** (`vnctlsd-pam-bridge`) — drives the password prompt, verifies credentials in a short-lived grandchild so the plaintext password is freed when that child exits, then execs `vnctl-user-pipe` (a setuid helper) to connect to the daemon as the authenticated user.
+  - **SSH bridge** (`vnctlsd-ssh-bridge`) — a command installed in PATH on the server.
+Users run `ssh <host> vnctlsd-ssh-bridge`; sshd handles all authentication and drops to the user's uid before exec.
+No sshd_config changes required.
 - **landlock + seccomp** — each process is restricted to the minimal filesystem paths and syscalls it actually needs, applied after privilege drop and after all library resolution.